TheArtificial/theartificial.nl/source/blog/2016/09-02-fishes.html.md

 ---
-title: "Fishes, a Deep Dive into the Interaction of Filters"
+title: "Fishes, a Deep Dive Into the Interaction of Filters"
 category: process
 tags: ux, comparison, review, FTFY
 author: ariane